 As a REIT, we are subject to various restrictions on our income, assets and business activities.
 Due to these restrictions, we anticipate that we will continue to conduct certain business activities in one or more of our TRSs.
-Our TRSs are taxable as C corporations and are subject to federal, state, local and, if applicable, foreign taxation on their taxable income.
+Our TRSs are taxable as regular C corporations and are subject to federal, state, local and, if applicable, foreign taxation on their taxable income.
 In addition, neither we, nor our TRSs can directly manage or operate hotels, making us dependent on third-party operators/managers.

-Federal income tax provisions applicable to REITs may restrict our business decisions regarding the potential sale of a hotel.
+Federal income tax provisions applicable to REITs may restrict our business decisions regarding the potential sale of a hotel property.

-The Internal Revenue Code of 1986, as amended (the "Code"), imposes restrictions on a REIT's ability to dispose of properties that are not applicable to other types of real estate companies.
-In particular, the tax laws applicable to REITs require that we hold our hotels for investment, rather than primarily for sale in the ordinary course of business, which may cause us to forego or defer sales of hotels that otherwise would be in our best interests.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes restrictions on a REIT's ability to dispose of properties.
+In particular, the tax laws applicable to REITs require that we hold our hotel properties for investment, rather than primarily for sale in the ordinary course of business, which may cause us to forego or defer sales of hotel properties that otherwise would be in our best interests.
 Therefore, we may not be able to vary our portfolio promptly in response to economic or other conditions or on favorable terms, which may materially and adversely affect our cash flows, our ability to make distributions to shareholders and the market price of our common shares.

 The federal income tax provisions applicable to REITs provide that any gain realized by a REIT on the sale of property held as inventory or other property held primarily for sale to customers in the ordinary course of business is treated as income from a "prohibited transaction" that is subject to a 100% excise tax.
-Under existing law, whether property, including hotels, is held as inventory or primarily for sale to customers in the ordinary course of business is a question of fact that depends upon all of the facts and circumstances with respect to the particular transaction.
-We intend to hold our hotels for investment with a view of long-term appreciation, to engage in the business of acquiring and owning hotels, and to make occasional sales of hotels consistent with our investment objectives.
+Under existing law, whether property, including hotel properties, is held as inventory or primarily for sale to customers in the ordinary course of business is a question of fact that depends upon all of the facts and circumstances with respect to the particular transaction.
+We intend to hold our hotel properties for investment with a view of long-term appreciation, to engage in the business of acquiring and owning hotel properties, and to make occasional sales of hotel properties consistent with our investment objectives.
 There can be no assurance, however, that the Internal Revenue Service (the "IRS") might not contend that one or more of these sales are subject to the 100% excise tax.
-Moreover, the potential to incur this penalty tax could deter us from selling one or more hotels even though it would be in the best interests of us and our shareholders for us to do so.
+Moreover, the potential to incur this penalty tax could deter us from selling one or more hotel properties even though it would be in the best interests of us and our shareholders for us to do so.
 There is a statutory safe harbor available for a limited number of sales in a single taxable year of properties that have been owned by a REIT for at least two years, but that safe harbor likely would not apply to all sale transactions that we might otherwise consider.
-As a result, we may not be able to diversify our portfolio in a timely manner in response to economic or other conditions or on favorable terms, which may adversely affect us.

-For tax purposes, a foreclosure of any of our hotels would be treated as a sale of the hotel.
-If the outstanding balance of the debt secured by the mortgage exceeds our tax basis in the hotel, we would recognize taxable income on the foreclosure, but we would not receive any cash proceeds, which could hinder our ability to meet the REIT distribution requirements imposed by the Code.
-If any of our hotels are foreclosed on due to a default, our ability to pay cash distributions to our shareholders will be limited.
+For tax purposes, a foreclosure of any of our hotel properties would be treated as a sale of the hotel property.
+If the outstanding balance of the debt secured by the mortgage exceeds our tax basis in the hotel property, we would recognize taxable income on the foreclosure, but we would not receive any cash proceeds, which could hinder our ability to meet the REIT distribution requirements imposed by the Code.
+If any of our hotel properties are foreclosed on due to a default, our ability to pay cash distributions to our shareholders will be limited.